vasilisalmpanis/vasilisalmpanis.github.io/vasilisalmpanis/src/content/blog/kfs-signals.md

 #### Introduction
-**Signals** are standardized messages sent to a executing program meant to trigger specific behavior
+**Signals** are standardized messages sent to a executing program meant to trigger specific behavior.

 In this article we will be talking about Standard POSIX Signals and not Linux Real-Time signals.
 In order to implement signals there are some prerequisites that need to be fullfilled.
 The kernel